zulhakim88/PiSun/README.md

 # The PiSun calculator

-Culculate the circumference of the Sun with an increasing/Nth number of PI precision.
+Culculate the circumference of the Sun with an increasing N number of PI precision.

 ## Objectives